we-like-parsers/pegen_experiments/docs/helpers.md

 - size: total number of entries in array of Tokens
 - arena: memory allocation arena (owns all AST, Token, Memo structures allocated)

-##### PegenAlias

-Needed because alias_ty does not hold line and column offset info.
-When a rule needs to return an alias_ty, it returns a PegenAlias* instead so that line and column info get propagated to the caller, which extracts this info together with the alias_ty.

-- alias: alias_ty
-- lineno, col_offset, end_lineno, end_col_offset: int

 ##### CmpopExprPair

 This gets used by the rules that implement comparison, due to the